The Hodge numbers of O'Grady 10 via Ng\^o strings: The manifolds and as -regular weak abelian fibrations

-Following Le Potier \cite[\S 2.2]{LePotier}, every pure dimension one sheaf ${\m F}$ on $\ks$ has an associated Fitting support, which is a pure dimension one subscheme of $S$ and which represents the first Chern class of $\mc F$.
+The Fitting support of a pure dimension one sheaf on $\ks$ is a pure dimension $1$ subscheme on $S$ which represents the first Chern class of the sheaf and is defined as follows:

-\begin{rmk}( \cite[\S 2.2]{LePotier}, \cite[\S 1.1]{HL}) \la{fitting} A pure dimension one sheaf ${\m F}$ on a smooth projective surface has depth equal to one and hence admits a length one resolution where $A$ and $B$ are vector bundles on $\ks$ of the same rank $r$.
-The Fitting support $Fitt({\m F})$ is defined as the vanishing subscheme of the induced morphism $\Lambda^{r} j:\Lambda^{r} A\rightarrow \Lambda^{r} b$ between the $r$-th wedge powers.
-This definition does not depend on the resolution.
-By definition $Fitt({\m F})$ always contains the set theoretic support of $F$ and represents $c_{1}({\m F})$.
+\begin{rmk}( \cite[\S 2.2]{LePotier}, \cite[\S 1.1]{HL}) \la{fitting} Let $\mc F$ be a pure dimension one sheaf on a smooth projective surface.
+Then ${\mc F}$ has depth one and hence admits a length one resolution where $A$ and $B$ are vector bundles on of the same rank $r$.
+The Fitting support $Fitt({\m F})$ is defined as the vanishing subscheme of the induced morphism $\det j:\det A\rightarrow \det B$.
+The scheme thus defined does not depend on the resolution, it always contains the set theoretic support of $F$, and it represents $c_{1}({\m F})$.
 For example, if $C'\in \ks$ is a curve in the linear system $|H|$, ${\m F}_1$ is the push forward to $\ks$ of a rank $k$ vector bundle on $C'$ and ${\m F}_2$ is the push forward to $\ks$ of a line bundle on $C:=kC'\in |kH|$, then the Fitting support of ${\m F}_1$ and ${\m F}_2$ is the precisely the curve $C$. \end{rmk}

 Using the reduced Hilbert polynomial, we get the following definition of stability for pure dimension one sheaves.

 \begin{defi} {\rm ({\bf Gieseker stability for pure dimension one sheaves} \cite[Def.
 1.2.3, Prop 1.2.6]{HL}) } A pure dimension $1$ sheaf $\mc F$ on a polarized surface $(X,H)$ is called Gieseker-(semi)stable with respect to $H$ if and only if for all proper pure dimension one quotients $\mc F \to \mc E$ the following inequality holds: